kahole/lisp_in_js/README.md

 | `replace`   |   |
 | `sanitize`   |   |

-### Lisp-in-lisp-in-js <a name="lisp2"></a>
+### Lisp-in-lisp and Interpreter tower <a name="lisp2"></a>

+Full readme about the `lisp_in_lisp` port of the interpreter written in the interpreted lisp here:
 [Lisp in lisp](lisp_in_lisp/README.md)

+Because it can interpret itself, you can nest mutliple instances of the interpreter.
-Can manipulate the interpreter while its running.
-Going up a level the language will have changed.
+This makes it possible to manipulate the interpreter while its running.
+Going up a level in the tower the language will have changed.
-Consider adding `transform`, function call that returns its args, between parse and interpret.
-This will make it easier to extend the language by running `(defun transform (ast) (do-something-to-ast)))`.

 Interesting case with `map`.
-Not a builtin in any store, Lives in store of level-1 interpreter, meaning it's a variable in level.
+Not a builtin in any store, Lives in emulated store of level-1 interpreter, meaning it's a variable in level.

 ### Roadmap <a name="roadmap"></a>

-- Error handling
 - Optimization
   - Tail-call optimization
 - Quoted lists (?)